 - To restore normal iron levels quickly

 - To correct low iron levels without the potential gastrointestinal upset that can come with oral supplements

 - As regular infusions for ongoing maintenance to help you keep iron levels within normal values

 - To help patients avoid missing daily oral tablets due to forgetfulness or difficulty taking oral pills.

 Iron Infusion Side Effects and Complications

 Iron infusions are a safe procedure when administered by a licensed healthcare professional.
 However, treatments are minimally invasive procedure that comes with some potential risks.

 - Air embolism

 - Vein damage

-- Small chance of infection at the injection site
+- Slight chance of infection at the injection site.